Hypercubed/DEIVA/readme.md

 DESeq2 does not have a standard output file format.
 Write the result of a differential expression test to a file with TAB or COMMA as the separator and no hyphens to delineate fields.
 The file should be name appropriately (.tsv for tab separated, .csv for comma separated).

-The DESeq2 output is augmented by one column: symbol.
-This contains a gene symbol associated with the feature (cluster, transcription initiation site) of interest.
-This column is searched for when locating genes.
+The DESeq2 output is augmented by one column: `symbol`.
+This contains a symbol (or symbols separated by semicolons) associated with the feature (cluster, transcription initiation site) of interest.
+These symbols are searched for when using the "Locate symbol" feature.
 The feature column can not be used for this, because there is no one-to-one relationship between features and genes.

 Example for a DEIVA input file: